dapperdivers/chelonian-access/docs/development/CLANG_TIDY_IMPLEMENTATION.md

 ## Overview

-This document provides the implementation details for integrating clang-tidy static analysis into the Nissan Hardbody RFID project CI/CD pipeline.
+This document provides the implementation details for integrating clang-tidy static analysis into the Chelonian Access project CI/CD pipeline.

 ## Implementation Steps